This post may contain affiliate links. Please see my disclosure policy for details.

 A quick overview of Hurghada

 Hurghada is now the spot that Brits flock to now that many of the flights aren’t running to Sharm El Sheikh.
-It’s a beach resort town which has a whopping 40 kilometres of coast line running along the Red Sea.
+It’s a beach resort town that has a whopping 40 kilometres of coastline running along the Red Sea.

 It’s famous for its scuba diving spots and there are numerous dive schools in the area to get PADI certified!

 There are super trendy resorts, clubs and restaurants but it also boasts El Dahar, an old town that comes with good coffee and traditional souks.

 Do I need a visa to visit Hurghada?